-True confession: It took me 10 tries to correctly pronounce, let alone spell, “mychorriza” (pronounced “my-kor-rye-za.”
+True confession: It took me 10 tries to correctly pronounce, let alone spell, “mycorrhiza” (pronounced “my-kor-rye-za.”
 You’re welcome).
-And honestly, the first time I heard it mentioned, I thought mychorriza was the name of some obscure, but fancy pizza topping.
+And honestly, the first time I heard it mentioned, I thought mycorrhiza was the name of some obscure, but fancy pizza topping.

 “There’s much we don’t know about soil microbes,” says Swaty.
 “It’s like all the new studies into the human gut microbiome.
 The more we look the more we find.
 Our hope is that ecologists will look at these maps and consider variables they may not have considered before.
 I hope they’ll use them, and help us continue to improve them with more and more specificity.”

 “We dip about a quarter of each red spruce seedling’s roots into the juice,” says Powell, “just before we plant them.
 It gives them that head start for long-term survival.
-You can’t restore one without the other – the trees need the mychorrizal fungi, the mychorrizal fungi need the trees.
-And as the forest and the trees grow, the mychorriza will spread through the soil and eventually provide the needed conditions for the spruce to grow from seed beds without needing that little help from their friends.”
+You can’t restore one without the other – the trees need the mycorrhizal fungi, the mycorrhizal fungi need the trees.
+And as the forest and the trees grow, the mycorrhiza will spread through the soil and eventually provide the needed conditions for the spruce to grow from seed beds without needing that little help from their friends.”